micro-nova/AmpliPi/DEVELOPING.md

 1. Start with a 32-bit version of Rasberry Pi OS.
 This needs to be older than december 2020 since our system only supports the ALSA audio backend currently.
 1. Connect a cmedia based, usb, 7.1 channel audio device to the pi.
 We have tested using this one: https://www.amazon.com/Vantec-NBA-200U-External-Channel-Adapter/dp/B004HXGJ3S
 1. Checkout this repo on a linux based system (a git bash shell on windows works fine as well)
+1. Edit config/asound.conf.
+Uncomment the "Old Prototype" section at the bottom, and comment out the similar configuration above.
+This should be the configuration needed for the 7.1 channel USB audio card.
+Depending on the setup the card will either show up as #2 or #3.
+That needs to be changed on lines 27 and 32.
+Find the card # using ```aplay -l | grep "USB Sound Device"``` and edit those lines to include the correct #.
 1. use the scripts/deploy to configure the pi (TODO: make this configure the pi's boot file)
 1. over ssh connection, run ```scripts/run_webserver --mock-ctrl```